jsmarier-courses/midterm-project-thisfeelsimpossible/mpad2003_midterm_kiranbutter.md

 3. Once uploaded, select the comma for the separator type, and click import data.
 4. Once imported, the message, ‘Success!
 File imported.
 Open now >>” will appear.
 Click on the “Open now >>” blue hyperlink, and it will take you to the imported dataset.

-**This is a screenshot of the dataset right after it has been imported.**
+**Screen capture of the dataset right after it has been imported:**

 ![Service request dataset after it has been imported](<datasetwhenfirstimportedUSETHISONE (1).png>)<br>
 *Figure 1: This screenshot shows the dataset after it has been imported*.